Cost of Living in Brownsville, TX: A Detailed Economic Overview

 Get Free QuotesFrequently Asked Questions

-The median home value in Brownsville is $122,400, making it an highly affordable option compared to other cities of its size.
+The median home value in Brownsville is currently $122,400.
+This makes it an incredibly affordable option for potential homeowners when compared to the national average.